-- ♣ Career Pathways All eighth through twelfth graders in the district are encouraged to select one of seven career pathways: Agricultural Science & Technology; Art, Communications & Media; Business & Marketing; Human Development, Management & Service; Health Science Technology; Industrial & Engineering Technology; Personal, Protective & Public Service.
-Students are counseled to select course offerings that match their interests and aptitudes. - ♣ Career and Tech Practicum Classes seniors are encouraged to participate in work-based learning experiences as time permits.
-While taking a class to strengthen their knowledge of the world of work, students serve in paid or unpaid internships under the supervision of a teacher who coordinates a training plan with their employers. - ♣ Clint High School Clint offers Cosmetology I and II where students can graduate as licensed Cosmetologists.
-Clint High School offers a wide range of agricultural classes, which including the Veterinary Science program which can lead to a Veterinarian Assistant Certification.
-Clint High School is a designated Science, Technology, Engineering, and Mathematics (STEM) school in which students can further their knowledge in these fields.
+- Career Pathways All eighth through twelfth graders in the district are encouraged to select one of seven career pathways: Agricultural Science & Technology; Art, Communications & Media; Business & Marketing; Human Development, Management & Service; Health Science Technology; Industrial & Engineering Technology; Personal, Protective & Public Service.
+Students are counseled to select course offerings that match their interests and aptitudes. - All of our high schools in Clint ISD offer opportunities to earn dual credit inconjunct ion with El Paso Community College.
+All high schools have various program of study opportunities.
+Many of these programs of study can lead to certifications.
+All of our high schools offer at least one P-TECH program opportunity.
+Pathways in Technology Early College High School programs allow for students the opportunity to earn an Associates degree while simultaneously completing their high school course work. - Clint High School (CHS) is a designated Science, Technology, Engineering, and Mathematics (STEM) school in which students can further their knowledge in these fields.
 Clint High School has been designated as one of the regions first P-TECH (Pathways in Technology Early College High School in the area of Automotive Technology.
-(Contact the counselors at (915) 926-8300 for more information). - ♣ Horizon High School College Readiness courses are offered to 9th and 12th graders if students meet college admissions requirements.
-The goal is to prepare students for college by submitting timely scholarships applications, college applications and resumes.
-Horizon offers Cosmetology I and II where students can graduate as licensed Cosmetologists. - ♣ The campus also has implemented the full array of protective services courses, which include Firefighter Preparation, law enforcement and disaster response.
-The campus has just added Culinary Arts so that students can gain industry certifications in the service industries.
-(Contact the counselors at (915) 926-4200 for more information). - ♣ Mountain View High School- The campus has a state-of-the-art HIPA facility with the latest equipment used in the industry.
+CHS offers a wide range of programs of study to include: animal science, applied agricultural engineering (welding), environmental and natural resources, plant science, business management, biomedical science, programming and software development and cosmetology.
+Their Veterinary Science program can lead to a Veterinarian Assistant Certification as well as their Cosmetology program.
+Contact the counselors at (915) 926-8300 for more information. - Horizon High School (HHS)- is a designated P-TECH in the area of Cybersecurity.
+HHS also offers the following programs of study: programming and software development, electrical trade, digital communications, design and multimedia, business management, culinary arts, cosmetology, emergency services: firefighting, law enforcement.-HHS also has implemented the full array of protective services courses, which include Firefighter Preparation, law enforcement and disaster response.
+Contact the counselors at (915) 926-4200 for more information. - Mountain View High School- is a designated P-TECH in the area of EMT.
+The campus has a state-of-the-art HIPA facility with the latest equipment used in the industry.
 Mountain View High School also offers a full Health Profession's Academy (HPA), which includes programs in Certified Nursing Assistant, Medical Coding and billing, Pharmacy Technician, Dental Hygienist and Emergency Response.
-The Information Technology Institute is a four-year challenging course of study that prepares students for industry certifications such as A+, Network+, Linux+ and careers at the cutting edge of the Information Technology profession.
-"IT" students have built 200+ computers over the past three years.
-Students wishing to pursue a career in Criminal Justice can also get a jump-start with our Criminal Justice program where students can gain the fundamentals of the criminal justice system.
-(Contact the counselors at (915) 926-5000 for more information). - ♣ Clint Early College Academy Early college high school is a bold approach, based on the principle that academic rigor, combined with the opportunity to save time and money, is a powerful motivator for students to work hard and meet serious intellectual challenges.
+MVHS also offers the following additional programs of study: business management, advanced manufacturing and machinery mechanics, law enforcement and cosmetology.
+Contact the counselors at (915) 926-5000 for more information. - Clint Early College Academy Early college high school is a bold approach, based on the principle that academic rigor, combined with the opportunity to save time and money, is a powerful motivator for students to work hard and meet serious intellectual challenges.
 Clint ISD Early College Academy (CECA) offers a blend of high school and college in a rigorous yet supportive program, compressing the time it takes to complete a high school diploma and the first two years of college.